German Authorities Worry Neo-Nazi Movement Is Gaining In Popularity

 POGGIOLI: German neo-Nazis identify with the NPD, the National Democratic Party, which the Domestic Intelligence Agency describes as racist and anti-Semitic.
 In recent years, it has gained political traction, which analysts attribute to growing German animosity toward immigrants.
 NPD, which calls itself a national resistance party, now has elected representatives in two regional parliaments in the former East Germany.
 In elections last fall, the NPD won seats in every county council in the eastern state of Saxony.
 NPD leader Udo Voigt says the party is no longer isolated in German society because people here reject the multicultural model he claims has been imposed by the United States.

-Mr. UDO VOIGT (Leader, National Democratic Party): (Through translator) We are Germans and we know our people, and we believe that we have a future as Germans only if our ethnicity and our race are protected from annihilation.
+UDO VOIGT: (Through translator) We are Germans and we know our people, and we believe that we have a future as Germans only if our ethnicity and our race are protected from annihilation.

 POGGIOLI: That means, Voigt says, that all foreigners are a threat to German identity and should leave the country.
 Thousands of foreigners have abandoned the East following a wave of racist violence by neo-Nazi skinheads.